deokgu94/AI_Tech_boostcamp/논문/U-Net/README.md

 Every step in the expansive path consists of an upsampling of the feature map followed by a 2x2 convolution (“up-convolution”) that halves the number of feature channels,a concatenation with the correspondingly cropped feature map from the contracting path, and two 3x3 convolutions, each followed by a ReLU [paper 4page]
 <br>

-Q. 그래서 tiling은 어떻게 적용하는 걸까?
+Q. 그래서 tiling은 어떻게 적용하는 걸까? <br>
+F. BatchNorm2d 왜 하는걸까?

 ## 3. Training
 To minimize the overhead and make maximum use of the GPU memory, we favor large input tiles over a large batch size and hence reduce the batch to a single image.
 Accordingly we use a high **momentum (0.99)** such that a large number of the previously seen training samples determine theupdate in the current optimization step